Building and Zoning Dept.

-NOTICE: beginning January 1, 2011, a separate HVAC permit must be issued for any HVAC installation/replacement, including single family homes.
-All fees will be adjusted to $75.
+NOTICE: A separate HVAC permit must be issued for any HVAC installation/replacement, including single family homes.
+All residential fees will be adjusted to $105.

 A permit is required for all new construction, alterations, remodeling and additions to existing buildings, new or replaced signs, sheds, fences, decks, pools, finished basements, electrical repairs or upgrades, retaining walls, grading, expansion of driveways, changes of use for businesses, among others.

 A permit is not required for painting, patching of plaster, replacing shingles on a roof, replacing siding, replacing an existing driveway, or other minor repairs.